SverkerSbrg/openpyxl-templates/README.rst

 .. warning::

-    This package is still in beta and cannot be considered mature.
-The api may still be subject to change and the documentation is at best patchy.
+    This package is still in beta.
+The api may still be subject to change and the documentation is patchy.